-Expats will have access to a selection of accommodation in Miami that's as diverse as the city itself.
+Newcomers to Miami will have access to a selection of accommodation that's as diverse as the city itself.
 Art Deco apartments on palm-lined streets, gentrified lofts and Mission-style housing all play their part in shaping the city’s landscape.

-While it is one of the most popular destinations for buying property in the USA among expats from the UK, many new arrivals prefer renting in Miami at first to get a better sense of their new surroundings.
+While Miami is one of the most popular destinations for British expats buying property in the USA, many new arrivals prefer renting at first to get a better sense of their new surroundings.

 Factors to consider when house-hunting in Miami

 The biggest thing that'll guide a newcomer's decisions when looking for housing in Miami is whether they're moving with a family.
 Miami is great for singles, but those with families may not appreciate the party atmosphere of certain neighbourhoods.

 As is the case when moving to any city, the distance to work and school, pricing and the accessibility of public transport should be primary concerns.
 Areas like South Beach make it convenient to commute around the city centre, although the price is a hindrance to many prospective residents.

 Areas further away from the city centre usually offer larger and more affordable accommodation, but access to public transport is more restricted, often making a car a necessary purchase.
-Many of these areas do, however, have reputable schools, offsetting the disadvantages for expat families.
+Many of these areas do have reputable schools, however, making them quite popular among families.

 Finding accommodation in Miami

 New arrivals who are house-hunting in the city would do well to first get to know the different areas and suburbs in Miami.
 Physically exploring a neighbourhood has the added advantage of seeing properties for sale or for rent that may not be listed elsewhere.
 Another alternative for finding accommodation in the city is by searching online classifieds and in the property sections of local newspapers.

 A less time-consuming option is hiring a real estate agent or contacting a property management company.
 The one downside of this is that some agents are more scrupulous than others.
 A good way to minimise risks is to go by word of mouth and ensure that the agent belongs to a reputable realtors' organisation.